trisulnsm/dinodoc/trisuldocs/docs/ug/resources/ftshttp.md

 The following extra attributes are added by Trisul to aid some kinds of useful queries

 1. CODE - HTTP response code
 2. URI - The full URL

-#### Sample document
+#### Sample Document

 A typical document looks like this

     POST /ajax/ufi/like.php HTTP/1.1
     Host: www.facebook.com